-Twitter, the beloved bird app that has given us cursed content for the price of zero dollars every day since 2006 is officially getting a premium service – Twitter Blue.
+Twitter, the beloved bird app that has given us cursed content for the price of zero dollars every day since 2006 officially has a premium service – Twitter Blue.
 It launched in June, but today Twitter added a few updates to those willing to fork out the cash.

-Launching today, Twitter Blue is the app’s fancy paid service that I imagine is the equivalent of Tinder Gold for people who spend too much time tweeting their stupid thoughts (see: me).
+Twitter Blue launched in June.
+It’s basically the app’s fancy paid service that I imagine is the equivalent of Tinder Gold for people who spend too much time tweeting their stupid thoughts (see: me).

-But if you’re already spending an unhealthy amount of time on the cursed bird app, you might wonder what a paid service would actually offer.
-Look no further, my friend, because we’re about to unpack everything you need to know about Twitter Blue.
+But if you’re already spending an unhealthy amount of time on the cursed blue app, you might wonder what a paid service actually offers.
+Look no further, my friend, because we’re about to unpack everything you need to know, (including updates announced today) about Twitter Blue.

 Will It Change How I Use Twitter?